sguzunov/docs/docs/connectors/03_bloomberg-connector/01_overview/overview.md

 With the Glue42 Bloomberg Connector you can bring various Bloomberg services to your Glue42 enabled apps.
 The Bloomberg Connector is a .NET app which is part of [**Glue42 Enterprise**](https://glue42.com/enterprise/) and is auto started with [**Glue42 Enterprise**](https://glue42.com/enterprise/) as a hidden app.
 It offers sets of protocols based on [Interop methods](../../../glue42-concepts/data-sharing-between-apps/interop/javascript/index.html) for connecting to the [Bloomberg Market Data service](https://www.bloomberg.com/professional/product/market-data/), as well as to the [Bloomberg Terminal](https://www.bloomberg.com/professional/solution/bloomberg-terminal/).
 Currently, a more convenient JavaScript (TypeScript) wrapping API is offered only for connecting to the Market Data service.
 With the provided API protocols, however, you can access the Bloomberg Market Data service and control the Bloomberg Terminal features with any JavaScript, .NET, Java or COM technology.

-The Bloomberg Connector also offers a Bloomberg Simulator where the API can be used without having an actual Bloomberg Terminal installed.
+The Bloomberg Connector can also run in [simulator mode](#bloomberg_simulator) where the API can be used without having an actual Bloomberg Terminal installed.

 ## Available Bloomberg Functionalities